tahamah/car-review/README.md

 *   If you want to see all of the Customer Reviews go to the [REVIEWS](https://cute-cactus-43fd49.netlify.app/reviews) tab.

 *   To know or see more car reviews visit the [BLOGS](https://cute-cactus-43fd49.netlify.app/blogs) page.

+*   And, The [DASHBOARD](https://cute-cactus-43fd49.netlify.app/dashboard) is for more details.